 - Compared to other cycling services, some reviews claim there is less of a class variety

-CycleBar Go’s low impact, high-intensity classes bring foster community within every workout and all levels.
+CycleBar’s low impact, high-intensity classes are provided through Xponential+ and foster community within every workout and at all levels.
 Blending strength and endurance with hill climbs and drills, the company's on-demand content brings more than 200 hours of both audio and video sessions to your phone, tablet, or TV screen.

 Just like the in-studio workouts, a range of classes can be found within the on-demand lineup, including Xpress 30-minute cycles, 45-minute Classic rides, and 45-minute Empower sessions.
 And, most of them incorporate a bar into the workout to target the upper body.

-Additionally, there is a library of restorative classes off the bike, targeting various muscle groups, and aiding your recovery.
-New riders can bag a 7-day free trial, before committing roughly $20 a month for membership.
+Additionally, there is a library of restorative classes off the bike, targeting various muscle groups and aiding your recovery.
+Or you can join in on a ride at a live studio, where you can choose from six different classes.
+New riders can bag a seven-day free trial before committing roughly $20 a month for membership.

 Best Variety: Studio SWEAT onDemand